ScaleShiftX/deploy/README.md

 # Licence
 This repo is licensed with AGPL3.0, a copyleft license.
 This licence ensures that this remains open source regardless of modifications or through being provided via a SaaS.
+Additionally, the software is provided "as is" with no warranty, and the authors or contributors are not liable for any damages arising from its use.
+All details are in the LICENSE file.